aiven/devportal/docs/tutorials/anomaly-detection.rst

 4. Select the cloud provider and region that you want to run your service on.

 5. Select `Startup-4` as service plan.
+The `Startup-4` plan allows you to define the service integrations needed to define Apache Flink streaming transformations over the data in the PostgreSQL® table.

 5. Enter ``demo-postgresql`` as name for your service.